twe4ked/odindutton.com/src/posts/2020-09-28-chip-8-ibm-logo.md

 We're going to start by loading the ROM so we've got a program to work with.

-You can find the IBM Logo ROM by searching, but it's tiny so I'll paste it here, please don't sue me IBM!
+You can find a copy of the IBM Logo ROM to download on various sites, but it's tiny so I'll paste a hexdump here:

 ```
 $ hexdump ~/Downloads/IBM\ Logo.ch8